 I personally suffer from anxiety, which I’ve had since I was a child, but didn’t address until I was in my twenties.
 I realized as an adult that my thoughts and worries were keeping me from doing and saying things that I wanted and sometimes needed to say, essentially stopping me from living my life.
 I did research on my own and ended up seeing a therapist to help me further.
 Once equipped with the tools to manage my thoughts, they became habits and life got a lot easier.
 There’s a certain level of self-awareness I had to achieve before knowing when something was normal and when it was not, this level is apparent to people at different times in their life depending on many different factors.
 Nonetheless, it’s better to know than to not know at all and I encourage everyone to do their research and talk to someone if they feel it’s necessary.

-Let me know if any of these tips help you, or if you have any other tips to organize your mind!
+Let me know if any of these tips help you, or if you have any other tips for mindfulness!